 Deepen and expand your expertise in the field of counseling with this 15 credit graduate certificate.

-The Special Issues in Mental Health certificate program is designed to provide individuals with specialized knowledge in the field of counseling that could either broaden the student's expertise in the field of counseling, or form a foundation for more extensive work at the master's level.
+The Special Issues in Counseling graduate certificate program is designed to provide individuals with specialized knowledge in the field of counseling that could either broaden the student's expertise in the field of counseling, or form a foundation for more extensive work at the master's level.
 This concentration would be ideal for educators, including school counselors, who desire a stronger knowledge base in the field of mental health counseling.

 Although you can complete the program in as little as one year, you have six years to complete the program.